TruncatedDinoSour/armour/doc/d/pDB-1.md

 ### Areas for improvement

--   Complexity and Performance: The format is fairly complex, and the performance of it, mainly because of the complexity, isn't great.
+-   Complexity and Performance: The format is fairly complex, and the performance of it, mainly because of the complexity, is not great.
     -   Can only be improved by removing features.
 -   Quantum resistance: The format has theoretical weaknesses for when powerful quantum computers become a thing.
 For future-proofing it may be beneficial to look into it.
     -   Currently not very possible to protect against, because of how new this branch of cryptography is.
--   Side-Channel attacks: There's a possibility of side-channel attacks in the AES layer.
-Even though it's not much of a problem on a local system, it should still be looked into harder.
+-   Side-Channel attacks: There is a possibility of side-channel attacks in the AES layer.
+Even though it is not much of a problem on a local system, it should still be looked into harder.
     -   A vulnerability in the hardware implementation of AES.

 ## Clients